 “This proves that there is demand, even though people don’t know they want it before they experience it!” he exclaims.

-It’s a scary thought, but the same one that drives marketing gurus such as Steve Jobs, who identified our desires before we even knew them ourselves.
-I, too, became used to using the otohime- to not to do seems, well, rude.
+It’s a scary thought, but the same one that drives marketing gurus, who identify our desires before we even know them ourselves.
+I, too, became used to using the otohime—to not to do so seems, well, rude.

 What a relief: not everyone is as prissy about bodily functions as people seem to be in Japan.
 So rather than trying to “solve” shame with technology, how about trying to help people over their neuroses?

-The Japanese are therefore inordinately proud of their Craplets- I mean, Washlets.
-Barely a week goes by without some executive wetting himself (the irony!) in a newspaper or magazine about the huge potential market for them overseas.
+The Japanese are inordinately proud of their washlets.
+Barely a week goes by without some executive espousing their brilliance in a newspaper or magazine and talking about the huge potential market for them overseas.
+(Um…)

 But to me, they’re superfluous, wasteful gadgets that elevate something natural into an energy-guzzling, machine-assisted endeavour.
 They’re the hygiene equivalent of Segways for able-bodied people.
 Manufacturers would have you believe that they’re “green”- but how can they be when they’re plugged in?
 (I’ve been warned before about not using them in a power cut).
 And if women flush five times to hide the noise?
 Well, educate them not to, don’t give them a machine to do it for them instead.

 We might welcome technology that furthers us from the “disgusting” nature of human waste, but I believe it’s wrong to feel that way about something inherently natural.
-It’s already getting to the point that we can’t sleep without pills, chill without a drink or tranquilizers, study without stimulants, read without batteries, commute without gas- for god’s sake, don’t let us be unable to piss without the prompt of an aquatic symphony.
+It’s already getting to the point that we can’t sleep without pills, chill without a drink or tranquilizers, study without stimulants, read without batteries, commute without gas—for god’s sake, don’t let us be unable to pee without the prompt of an aquatic symphony.

 Japan has the answer to plenty of other potential embarrassment: underarm pads you can fit into your shirt to absorb sweat, chewing gum that makes your sweat smell like roses, cookies that specifically stop your stomach rumbling.